-Students examine a variety of issues relevant to youth, pick a topic important to them and write a script and create digital photography slideshow.
-Watch an example project and preview Becoming Citizens.
+Spark!
+Finding My Voice: Students examine a variety of issues relevant to youth and their local community, pick a topic, write a script and create digital photography slideshow.

 Each Civic Voice Curriculum program is separated into four areas; Knowledge is Power, Express Yourself, Connect and Collaborate, and Take Action.
 Activities are meant to teach young people the following objectives to varying degrees depending on their age: